 This step is the first one companies tend to overlook — but it is the one that lays the groundwork for success.
 You can build a house with no foundation, but it is likely to get damaged in the first serious storm.
-Identify & Align is the foundation you need to make sure the change endures because everyone in the organisation is behind it.
+Identify & Align is the foundation you need to make sure the change endures because everyone in the organization is behind it.

-Here is a typical scenario: An executive in the organisation perceives a need for change, a digitalisation project, for example, that will help pull the company ahead of its competitors.
+Here is a typical scenario: An executive in the organization perceives a need for change, a digitalization project, for example, that will help pull the company ahead of its competitors.
 That person knows the change is good for the company but is so eager to get it done, he or she fails to get the agreement or opinion of those who will be affected by the change — customer service, for example — with disastrous adoption results.
 Or, several stakeholders will agree that some “thing” isn’t working and needs to change, but they lack clarity around what that “thing” is exactly and how it needs to change to meet everyone’s needs, resulting in half-changes or a stalemate.
-To avoid such pitfalls, a broad section of stakeholders must identify the goal and key components of the new initiative, ensuring it aligns with everyone’s needs and the organisation’s vision as a whole.
+To avoid such pitfalls, a broad section of stakeholders must identify the goal and key components of the new initiative, ensuring it aligns with everyone’s needs and the organization’s vision as a whole.

 - Establish a vision for change with key stakeholders.
 This is the first, and critical, step in the change process, as it aligns the expectations of stakeholders about the ultimate outcome of the initiative.
 The vision should reflect the anticipated return on investment in the change and the desired operational structure, culture, customer impact and/or employee value the initiative is expected to deliver.
 These anticipated results encompassed in the vision (typically a written document) help guide the new initiative and keep the project from running the risk of misalignment from the beginning.